Review: 'Abigail'

 One of the best elements of the film is its use of sound, especially the subtle creaks of metal armatures, as if reality itself is being molded in Ella's hands.

-STOPMOTION is one of the creepiest movies in recent memory.
+Stopmotion is one of the creepiest movies in recent memory.
 The imagery is genuinely unnerving, especially the ventriloquist dummy that will forever haunt my dreams.
 The fleshy little figurines that star in Ella's film evoke sadness and dread.
 The Ash Man itself takes on multiple forms, each more terrifying than the last.
 This is a bleak, haunting indie horror not to be missed.

 Review: "Love Lies Bleeding"